Chirmiri: History

 At first, it was privately owned coal-mines.
 Dadu Lehri, as he is lovingly called, is said to be the founder of Chirimiri.
 Tata Iron and Steel Company then initiated prospecting of coal but no mining was carried out by them.
 The Chirimiri colliery was opened in 1930 (production started in 1932), New Chirimiri colliery came up in 1942, Pure Chirimiri colliery in 1945, and North Chirimiri colliery in 1946.
 Subsequently, New Chirimiri Pondi Hills, West Chirimiri, Duman Hill and Korea collieries started operating.
 Coal production rose from 264,000 tonnes in 1933 to 3,162,500 tonnes in 1980.

 The collieries in Chirimiri Coalfield were owned by several companies and owners such as Chirimiri Colliery Company Pvt.
 Ltd., Dababhoy's New Chirimiri Ponri Hill Company (Private) Limited, United Collieries Limited, K.N.
 Dhady and Indra Singh & Sons (Private) Limited.
 These were nationalized in 1973.

 Economy

 Chirmiri is well known for its coal mines (see Chirimiri Coalfield).
 Mining began here in 1925.
 Chirmiri has a railway station that is used primarily to transport coal from the region.
 The coal industrial belt has developed in the region owing to the close proximity to the coal mines.
 The largest coal producing industry in India, the South Eastern Coalfields Limited is located in the region.
 Chirmiri is one of the 13 administrative areas of the coal industry.

+Local Government

+As per the Census 2011, Chirmiri was a Class-II town which had been granted the status of Municipal Corporation by the Chhattisgarh Government in 2008.
+The town is divided into 40 wards and nine zones and these nine zones are physically separated from each other by hilly mounts and forested areas.
+Chirmiri was part of the Koriya district until 2022, when the Manendragarh-Chirmiri Bharatpur (MCB) district was established.